Holothuroid/Covella/README.md

 But in order to do so, our Calendar requires information about what Datum corresponds to `Timestamp(0)`.
 Let's put that in.

-    julianCalendar setTimestampZero "1970"
+    julianCalendar setTimestampZero Datum.of('year -> 1970)

 Using January 1st, 1970, which happens to be the unix epoch.

 ### Synchronisation
 We still lack weeks in our model.
 Weeks form a system, independent of months and years.
 We can set them up as their own Calendar.

-    val weeks = 'week isCycleOf 'weekday madeFrom days comprising ("Monday","Tuesday","Wednesday","Thursday","Friday","Saturday","Sunday")
+    val weeks = val weeks = 'week of ('weekday isAliasFor days) withNames ("Monday","Tuesday","Wednesday","Thursday","Friday","Saturday","Sunday") withOffset 1

-    val planetaryWeek = Calendar(weeks) setTimestampZero "0-Thursday"
+    val planetaryWeek = Calendar(weeks) setTimestampZero Date.of('week ->0, 'weekday->4)

-We set `timeStampZero`, to same point in time as our year-and-months calendar: 1970 started on a Thrusday.
+We set `timeStampZero`, to same point in time as our year-and-months calendar: 1970 started on a Thursday (fourth day of the week).
 The 0 denotes the week, which will keep counting up for all eternity, but we probably don't care about that.

     val myFirstCalendarSystem = moreAdvancedCalendar synchronize planetaryWeek